Conforming Mortgage Lending Guidelines On Conventional Loans

 Homes are in demand which are driving home prices up.

-- Due to rapidly rising home prices, FHFA increases conforming loan limits for three years in a row
+- Due to rapidly rising home prices, FHFA increases conforming loan limits for four years in a row

 There are many instances where borrowers need to go with conforming versus FHA Loans due to needing higher loan amounts.